udaibirv/udaibirv/README.md

 - 🔭 I’m currently working on
-  -  👨🏽‍🍳 A web application for people who want to try out different cuisines by making them
+  - ⚽️ A web application for soccer fans who current information on the Europe's top domestic league

-- 🌱 I’m currently learning: Beginner and Intermediate level PHP on codeacademy.com

 - 📫 How to reach me:
    - LinkedIn: